backupbrew/switchbrew/SVC.md

 | Process     | 15         | 0                     | \[2.0.0+\] NewMapRegionSize                                                                                 |
 | Process     | 18         | 0                     | \[3.0.0+\] Title-id.                                                                                        |
 | Thread      | 0xF0000002 | 0                     | Performance counter related.                                                                                |

+## svcMapPhysicalMemory

+This is like svcSetHeapSize except you can allocate heap at any address you'd like.

 ## svcDumpInfo